barracudanetworks/ngf-automation/contrib/azure/powershell/multisubudrupdate/README.md

 	mkdir /root/azurescript
 	`

-3. Copy the CGF_call_udr_webhook.py and trigger_udr_webhook.sh onto the CGF firewall into the azurescript folder. *Do this for both CGF's!*
+3. Copy the call_udr_webhook.py and trigger_udr_webhook.sh onto the CGF firewall into the newly created azurescript folder. *Do this for both CGF's!*

 4. Run the following commands to set the permissions
 	`
-	chmod 777 /root/azurescript/CGF_call_udr_webhook.py
+	chmod 777 /root/azurescript/call_udr_webhook.py
 	chmod 777 /root/azurescript/trigger_udr_webhook.sh
 	`